jarcities/CodeJeNN/src/README.md

 * CodeJeNN suports CNNs and MLPs.
 CodeJeNN only supports single input and output sequential models or functional models, more information can be found in the **../tutorial/** directory.
 Single input and single output refers to a scalar, an array, a 2d matrix or 3d matrix.

-    * Sequential models or functional models refers to how the user can build an MLP or CNN using tensorflow keras.
+    * Sequential models or functional models refers to how the user can build an MLP or CNN using Tensorflow Keras.
 You can stack different types of layers on top whether they are Dense, Conv2D, Activations, Normalization layers and etc.

-* Unfortunately, at the time of writing, tensorflow keras is currently implementing API for GNNs.
+* Unfortunately, at the time of writing, Tensorflow Keras is currently implementing API for GNNs.

 * To truly understand how complex and deep these architectures can be code generated, the user is referred to the **../tutorial/** directory.